 Gives up to $300 per claim and $1,000 per account per year when you try to return a working, good-condition item you bought with a Wells Fargo Propel to a store and they won’t accept it.

 Offers up to $150,000 per trip when you, your spouse, or your unmarried dependent children are in a serious accident on a trip paid for with the Wells Fargo Propel.

 Gives up to $1,000 per person, per trip when you, your spouse, or your unmarried dependent children have your bags lost or stolen while on a common carrier.

 Rental car insurance

-Provides up to $50,000 in reimbursement for rental cars paid for with the Propel card that are damaged or stolen.
+Provides up to $50,000 in reimbursement for rental cars paid for with the Wells Fargo Propel that are damaged or stolen.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.